William O'Connell Bradley: Gubernatorial election of 1887

 True to his word, Buckner never again met Bradley in a joint debate.
 Rumors began to circulate that Buckner was afraid to meet Bradley in debate again, and Bradley did little to dispel these rumors.
 The Democrats were not completely united throughout the campaign, with prominent members of the party, including Milton J. Durham and State Senator Albert Seaton Berry, criticizing the Democratic record in the state.
 The Democratic Henderson Gleaner was also critical, opining "We should be ashamed of ourselves."
-Throughout the state, Bradley hammered the issue of the blind trust afforded the perennial Democratic officeholders, specifically calling for an examination of the treasury.
+Throughout the state, Bradley hammered the issue of the blind trust afforded to the perennial Democratic officeholders, specifically calling for an examination of the treasury.
 Though Bradley lost the election by more than 16,000 votes, he made the best showing of any Republican gubernatorial candidate to that time and garnered strong support from the state's black voters.
-His concerns about the state treasury proved valid: When Buckner ordered an audit of the treasurer's books in 1888, Treasurer James "Honest Dick" Tate fled with $250,000 from the state treasury.
+His concerns about the state treasury proved valid: when Buckner ordered an audit of the treasurer's books in 1888, Treasurer James "Honest Dick" Tate fled with $250,000 from the state treasury.
 He was never found.

 In 1888, Bradley's name was again put before the General Assembly as a candidate for the U.S. Senate, but he was defeated by James B. Beck by a vote of 94–31.
 Later that year, he received 103 of 832 votes for the Vice-Presidential nomination at the 1888 Republican National Convention, losing the nomination to Levi P. Morton.
 Upon the unsolicited recommendation of Senator Beck, President Benjamin Harrison nominated Bradley as Minister to Korea in 1889, but Bradley declined the nomination, opting to remain in Kentucky and pursue future political opportunities there.
 He was elected to the Republican National Committee three times between 1890 and 1896.
-In 1896, he was the Kentucky delegation's choice for Presidential nominee.
+In 1896, he was the Kentucky delegation's choice for presidential nominee.